yokiijay/newfile-cli/README.md

 # newfile-cli
- 'newfile ./folder/file.js then cd', 👈 newfile can do more like this!
+`newfile folder/file.js then cd`  👈 newfile can do more like this!
  ---

 🌞🌈 Create a file or folder recursively then do something at once ~
----

 ## Quick Use
 ```